Please register or login to continue

 ‘While I agree with your analogy, we did not possess the evidence needed to arrest him’.

-'If I may enquire inspector, do you believe once we have found him that he will try to dismiss our evidence and make no acknowledgement, about his affiliation with the Nine Unknown Men?'
+‘If I may enquire, inspector, do you believe once we have found him that he will try to dismiss our evidence and make no acknowledgement about his affiliation with the Nine Unknown Men?’

 ‘That appears to be something difficult to achieve’, Bonheur had said.

-'Cheer up old boy, for we have time on our side.
-He, on the other hand, has little of it to comfort him in his moments of privacy and reflection'.
+‘Cheer up, old boy, for we have time on our side.
+He, on the other hand, has little of it to comfort him in his moments of privacy and reflection’.

-'I shall try inspector, but not only for our sake, but for the sake of international affairs, I hope we can apprehend him and prove his guilt'.
+‘I shall try, inspector, but not only for our sake, but for the sake of international affairs, I hope we can apprehend him and prove his guilt’.

 ‘That is the spirit, Bonheur.
 I knew that I could count on you for the daring challenge that is presented to us’, I replied.

-When we had arrived at New Delhi, we were met by one of the local policemen, who would be assisting us in finding the evasive Lord Chatfield.
+When we arrived at New Delhi, we were met by one of the local policemen, who would be assisting us in finding the evasive Lord Chatfield.
 We had no conclusive clue about his whereabouts in New Delhi, and we would have to start from some random place.

 Thus, we began our immediate search in the principal areas of the city.
 Naturally, New Delhi was larger than Patna.
 It was not going to be a facile task to accomplish, but we were resolute to find him wherever he was hiding from us.
 Bonheur was eager to search in every nook and cranny.
-We did not have an address, nor one place in particular to know where he was at.
+We did not have an address, nor one place in particular to know where he was.

-The local police of New Delhi were apprised of the incident with Lord Chatfield, and they had vowed to catch him.
-We did not have that many clues to his whereabouts.
+The local police of New Delhi were apprised of the incident with Lord Chatfield, and they vowed to catch him.
+We did not have many clues to his whereabouts.
 The only thing we could do was to check the main areas of the city, hoping that he would be spotted again in public.

 ‘What are you contemplating now, inspector?’